MiOnMu/MovieChecklist/README.md

 # MovieChecklist
 WORK!
 WORK!
-WORK! sad this that day comrade Misha
+WORK! sad this that day comrade Misha.